Peripartum Cardiomyopathy

 • Diuretics – Reduce fluid retention.

-• Digitalis – Strengthens the pumping ability of the heart but due to narrow safety margins with need to monitor levels it is frequently not used.
+• Digitalis – Strengthens the pumping ability of the heart, but due to narrow safety margins with the need to monitor levels, it is not frequently used.

 • Anticoagulants – Help thin the blood.
-Patients with PPCM are at increased risk of developing blood clots, especially if the EF is very low.
+Patients with PPCM are at increased risk of developing blood clots, especially if the ejection fraction is very low.

 • Inotropic therapies – Used in intensive care and for advanced heart failure to help the heart beat stronger.

 • Bromocriptine – Blocks the release of prolactin, a hormone that promotes lactation.
-Bromocriptine may help the heart recover, but additional research is needed to understand if bromocriptine should be prescribed for all patients with severe PPCM.
+Bromocriptine may help the heart recover, but the recommendations for use are not specific.
+Additional research is needed to understand if bromocriptine should be prescribed for patients with severe PPCM.

-Health care professionals may institute a low-salt diet, fluid restrictions and measurements of daily weight.
+Health care professionals may recommend a low-salt diet, fluid restrictions and measurements of daily weight.
 A weight gain of 3 pounds or more over a day or two may signal a fluid buildup.

 Women who smoke and drink alcohol will be advised to stop, because these habits make the condition worse.